CBD Isolate vs Full Spectrum CBD: Differences & Benefits

 This article breaks down two common terms used to describe CBD products: full spectrum and CBD isolate.
 We also briefly touch on a third category, broad-spectrum CBD products.

-The cannabis industry is one of the most exciting and fastest growing in the natural health sector.
+The hemp industry is one of the most exciting and fastest growing in the natural health sector.
 With laws around the world relaxing on the plant and its commercial uses, we’ve seen some incredible new hemp products come to market.

 As CBD does not give the consumer the famous high that psychoactive cannabis (“marijuana”) is known for, it is more readily available online and in shops.
-It is usually derived from hemp, the name given to cannabis plants with less than 0.3% THC which can be mass grown for CBD oil.
+It is usually derived from hemp, the name given to cannabis plants with less than 0.3% THC which are often grown for CBD oil.

 Full spectrum, sometimes also called “whole plant,” means the full plant extract is included.
 Full spectrum provides more of the plant’s molecules in ratios and amounts that nature intended.

 While there is still more research to be done, there are indications that show cannabinoids and terpenes work together to influence each other.
-This synergistic effect is called the entourage effect and has seen CBD work with THC to reduce the effects of a high and CBD to influence ones own cannabinoid receptors.
+This synergistic effect is called the entourage effect and has seen CBD work with THC to reduce the effects of a high and CBD to influence one’s own cannabinoid receptors.

 Cannabidiol alone has been the subject of a lot of research as it stands out from the rest with what seems to be the widest therapeutic value.

 CBD isolate products are generally labeled as being 99 percent or more pure CBD depending on the form they come in.
 As the name suggests, these products have been isolated down to just the CBD molecule.
 They have no other active ingredient and just aim to deliver therapeutic doses of CBD, isolated from the other cannabinoids and terpenes.